alexvieirasj/to-do-list/README.md

 # to-do-list
-Aplicação To do List do curso de js
+Aplicação To do List do curso de Javascript